 - Certification Council for Pet Dog Trainers

-If you believe that you have the patience and determination to train your dog by yourself, I would recommend doing extensive research online, looking for helpful books online and consulting handlers with first-hand experience.
-Training a dog to do anything takes time, and training a service dog can be especially challenging and time consuming because the tasks are much more in-depth (and there's far more of them, too).
+If you believe that you have the patience and determination to train your dog by yourself, I would recommend doing extensive research online, looking for helpful books online, and consulting handlers with first-hand experience.
+Training a dog to do anything takes time, and training a service dog can be especially challenging and time-consuming because the tasks are much more in-depth (and there's far more of them, too).

 Books on How to Train Your Dog to be a Service Dog

-I've mentioned books on training your own service dog, but there's only a few good ones out there.
+I've mentioned books on training your own service dog, but there are only a few good ones out there.
 I recommend the two books by Max Matthews.
 He's been training service dogs for over 30 years and his books contain detailed step-by-step tips with pictures and thorough explanations on everything you need to know about training service animals

 Note: Do not buy the Kindle version.
 You will need to see the photos included in these books and from personal experience, Kindle doesn't always include good quality pictures or sometimes completely omits them.